stuffyxp/stuffyxp.github.io/blog/_posts/2024-09-28-how-to-get-camrec8-working-on-win-vista.md

 title:  How to get Camtasia Recorder 8 working on Windows Vista
 date: 2024-09-28
 image: ../blog/img/2024-09-28/thumb.png
+desc: Why are you using Windows Vista for this stuff~
 ---

 (*this is just a filler post as [i uploaded a video today](<https://youtube.com/AzWtlbS2qJM>), so why not give you guys some more stuffy content? :)*)